Quebec town takes small steps to normalcy after train disaster

-LAC-MEGANTIC, Quebec Shell-shocked residents of Lac-Megantic, Quebec, took small steps on a long path back to normalcy on Friday as they returned to homes and businesses just a short walk from the lakeside town's centre, devastated by a fiery rail crash last week.
+LAC-MEGANTIC, Quebec, July 12 - Shell-shocked residents of Lac-Megantic, Quebec, took small steps on a long path back to normalcy on Friday as they returned to homes and businesses just a short walk from the lakeside town's center, devastated by a fiery rail crash last week.

 The town's main church, Paroisse de Ste-Agnes, opened its doors to mourners, allowing them to drop off pictures, flowers and notes for the estimated 50 people killed.

-Canada's Transportation Safety Board (TSB) said the accident would transform the way the railway industry does business in Canada but the investigations would take months.
+Meantime, an investigator at Canada's Transportation Safety Board (TSB) said the accident will transform the way the railway industry does business in Canada.

-The TSB, a federal government agency, is probing the cause of the crash and focusing on the train's braking systems, the durability of tanker cars and current crew-size requirements.
+The TSB, an arm's-length federal government agency, is probing the cause of the crash and focusing on the train's braking systems, the durability of tanker cars and current crew-size requirements.
 The agency's findings will result in policy recommendations, TSB investigator Glen Pilon told Reuters.

-The centre of Lac-Megantic, which is near the Maine border in Quebec's bucolic Eastern Townships, now resembles a blackened war zone after a train pulling 72 cars of crude oil jumped the track and exploded into flames there on Saturday in what seems to be the worst rail accident in North America in 24 years.
+The center of Lac-Megantic, which is near the Maine border in Quebec's bucolic Eastern Townships, now resembles a blackened war zone after a train pulling 72 cars of crude oil jumped the track and exploded into flames there on July 6 in what seems to be the worst rail accident in North America in 24 years.

-Authorities have recovered 28 bodies so far, eight of which have been identified.
-Another 22 people are presumed dead.

-Despite progress in returning people to their homes in recent days, the town's mayor asked out-of-towners not to come into Lac-Megantic on Friday night for a planned candlelight vigil organized on Facebook, saying it would overwhelm the town.
+Despite progress in returning people to their homes in recent days, the town's mayor asked out-of-towners not to come into Lac-Megantic for a planned candlelight vigil Friday night, organized on Facebook, saying it would overwhelm the town.

 "Our capacity to welcome visitors is really saturated," Mayor Colette Roy-Laroche said at a press conference.
 "We are still in an emergency situation."